Course – Black Friday 2025 – NPI EA (cat= Baeldung)

 }

-In the code above, we configure the application to authenticate every request before granting access.
+In the code above, we configured the application to authenticate every request before granting access.
 If we make a POST request to the end-point without providing the correct authentication credentials, the server responds with a 403 error.

 Let’s use the credentials of the in-memory user we created to make a POST request to the “/test-request” end-point: